French court backs Google in TV piracy case

 The two French decisions mean that the websites are not legally responsible for ensuring that pirated content does not appear, as long as they take steps to remove it once the copyright owner indicates its presence.

-Google faces other cases in the United States involving media giant Viacom (VIAB.O) and in Italy involving broadcaster Mediaset (MS.MI) over whether its YouTube site is responsible for pirated content.
+Google faces other cases in the United States involving media giant Viacom and in Italy involving broadcaster Mediaset over whether its YouTube site is responsible for pirated content.

 A German court ruled in April that YouTube was responsible for the content its users published and should take down copyrighted clips or face a hefty royalties bill.